“All squares are rectangles, but not all rectangles are squares.”

 - HS numbers are administered by the World Customs Organization.

-- HS numbers are used in most international export documentation and commercial invoices (unless your product falls into one of these categories).
+- HS numbers are used in most international export documentation and commercial invoices (although there are some exceptions).

 What Are Schedule B Codes?

 The Schedule B code is a U.S.-specific coding system administered by the Foreign Trade Division of the U.S. Census Bureau to monitor U.S. exports.
 These codes include the first six digits that make up the HS codes, but include four additional digits for a total of 10 numbers.
 These additional numbers help further identify and classify products.